shidi1985/academic-kickstart/content/post/2018-GridEye/index.md

 +++
-title = "Our *Grid Eye* system has been reliably running in the control room for 2.5 years." date = 2018-09-01T00:00:00
+title = "Our 'Grid Eye' system has been reliably running in the control room for 2.5 years." date = 2018-09-01T00:00:00

 # List format.